 Throughout the history of gaming, most war games are either strategy games or FPS.
 The first-person shooter gaming genre brought some of the best war games, such as Call of Duty: World War II and many more to the fray and these types of games are played by millions of players each day.

-Often now confused with Battle Royale’s, online FPS games are your traditional first person shooter multiplayers.
-Traditional multiplayer first person shooter fame modes such as capture the flag and team death match are very prevalent here. –
+Often now confused with Battle Royale, online FPS games are your traditional first-person shooter multiplayer.
+Traditional multiplayer first-person shooter game modes such as capture the flag and team deathmatch are very competitive.

 Home to some of the best eSports clutches, tactical FPS games are games like Tom Clancy’s Rainbow Siege & Valorant, which both involve a ton of tactical combat.
 There’s very little run and gun here and the onus is definitely on strategy and stealth.